* Images shown are of mature plants

 Grow These Popular Pears Yourself

 The 3-in-1 Pear Tree is spectacular by design.
 Crafted to produce the most delectable treats on just one single tree, this beauty has it all--gorgeous blooms, delicious fruit and a superb presence.
-Yielding three of the most popular pears available, our 3-in-1 Pear Tree produces Bartlett, Kieffer, and Moonglow varieties in one space-saving tree that is perfect for gardens with limited real estate available.
+Our 3-in-1 Pear Tree produces three popular pear varieties in one space-saving tree that is perfect for gardens with limited real estate available.

-The Bartlett variety ripens in mid-late summer and is the perfect juicy treat on those hot, summer afternoons.
-Easily enjoyed right off the tree or canned for year-round consumption, the Bartlett pear is among the most popular varieties.
-This tree will churn out so much succulent fruit that you will be sharing it with your family and neighbors
+Pears are the perfect juicy treat on those hot, summer afternoons.
+Easily enjoyed right off the tree or canned for year-round consumption, you'll love having three different varieties of pear to choose from.
+This tree will churn out so much succulent fruit that you will be sharing it with your family and neighbors.

 Fragrant, Beautiful Blooms